Tom Arbisi: Lead vocals, percussion, guitar

 Tim Garrett is originally from Louisiana, but has lived in Fredericksburg since 1992.
 He started playing guitar in middle school and was in local bands until marriage and children sidetracked his rock stardom.
 In the early 2000s he began attending some open mics and jams, formed a band, The Culprits, and got out on the local music scene.
 When that band broke up, Tim answered a Craigslist ad seeking someone who could “play acoustic guitar, sing harmony and likes The Beatles.”
 That ad paired Tim with Tom Arbisi and was the start of The Acoustic Onion.

-Doug Ebert: Guitar, vocals
+Douglas Ebert: Guitar, harmonica, vocals

 Paul Frields: Bass, vocals